 What does a typical week look like?

-Visit places around King County for tours and skill building.
-Expect to walk up to two miles, sometimes on uneven surfaces.
+Field days: Interns are driven in a King County van to sites around King County for tours and skill building.
+They walk up to two miles, sometimes on uneven surfaces.
 A few field days involve physical work – i.e. using a shovel to dig out blackberry roots.

 LOCATIONS